Wolf3s/xbmc4xbox-python/python/Doc/howto/regex.rst

 of characters that are often useful, such as the set of digits, the set of letters, or the set of anything that isn't whitespace.
 The following predefined special sequences are a subset of those available.
-The equivalent classes are for byte string patterns.
+The equivalent classes are for bytes patterns.
 For a complete list of sequences and expanded class definitions for Unicode string patterns, see the last part of :ref:`Regular Expression Syntax <re-syntax>`.